trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 Increasing visitor numbers were not the only consideration being invoked.
 To fulfill its ambition to maintain species-appropriate animal husbandry, the zoo needed to ensure that the quantity and quality of feed were compatible with the feeding habits of the animals.
 It was precisely this awareness that needed to be communicated to the visitors:

 >“Even if your food seems fine to you, if too many people feed the animals, serious illness and death will continue to occur; even if only one in ten visitors were to offer a small amount of food, an enormous quantity would accumulate in the course of a day.
 An animal that is normally fed on hay and oats, for example, would be in mortal danger if it were suddenly given pounds of bread, fruit, and kitchen scraps during a busy day at the zoo.
-The view that 'every animal knows what and how much is right for them' is unfortunately mistaken, and many a zoo animal has met a painful end because of it.”[^9]
+The view that ‘every animal knows what and how much is right for them’ is unfortunately mistaken, and many a zoo animal has met a painful end because of it.”[^9]

 <figure>